Game guide

 In river segments, you jump log to log.
 Golden rule: never stay on the most advanced log waiting for the next one.
 If the log reaches the screen edge with nowhere to go, you die.
 Stay on the middle log and prepare the jump to the next before the current one disappears.

-Train tracks are most dangerous because trains move very fast.
-There's a warning sound just before a train appears.
-If you hear that sound while on the track, step back immediately — don't try to cross.
+Train tracks are the most dangerous because trains move very fast.
+The game shows a visual warning before they appear.
+If you see the signal while on the track, step back or move off it immediately; do not try to beat the train by one tile.

 Always stay near the horizontal center of the screen.
 If you drift too far to one side chasing a gap, you'll get trapped against the edge in the next section.
 Center gives you options in both directions.